-Poplar consists of approximately 51,000 hectares of mineral claims in the Athabasca.
+Poplar consists of approximately 46,000 hectares of mineral claims in the Athabasca.
 In October 2007, the Company optioned the claims to Mega Uranium Ltd. ("Mega").
 The Mega option agreement was subsequently terminated in December 2008, after Mega had issued 50,000 shares to the Company and funded \$2.8 million in expenditures on the Poplar project.
 In June, 2009, the Company announced that East Resources Inc. ("ERI") had executed a Memorandum of Understanding ("MOU") in respect of the Poplar property which had a 60 day term.
 During the fiscal year ended April 30, 2010, the Company received expenditure reimbursements of \$270,000 related to the Poplar project.
-The Company and ERI continue negotiations on a definitive agreement regarding the Poplar property.